chipzoller/pks-rancher-reg/README.md

 ## What Is This?

 This is a shell script designed to be wrapped in a pod and deployed through Kubernetes which registers the cluster on which it runs with an external Rancher Server installation.
+It can be built using the code in this repo, or pulled pre-built from [Docker Hub](https://hub.docker.com/r/chipzoller/pks-rancher-reg).

 ## How Does It Work?